AyuAyushi/nodejs-hello-world/README.md

       uses: actions/checkout@v2

 9. check github actions
-10. checkout/v2 is deprecated so use v4 to get the warnings removed
+10. checkout/v2 is deprecated so use v4 instead to get the warnings removed